Theatre Santa Fe Board

 Talia Pura • President Emeritus

-Talia recently moved to Santa Fe after many years of acting, directing, writing, and designing for theatre and film, and teaching theatre at the University of Winnipeg.
+Talia moved to Santa Fe after many years of acting, directing, writing, and designing for theatre and film, and teaching theatre at the University of Winnipeg.
 She is a member of SAG-AFTRA, CAEA, and DGA.
 Talia also has extensive experience in arts administration.